dotnet/AspNetCore.Docs/aspnetcore/grpc/configuration.md

 ### ASP.NET Core server options

 `Grpc.AspNetCore.Server` is hosted by an ASP.NET Core web server.
 There are a number of options for ASP.NET Core servers, including Kestrel, IIS and HTTP.sys.
+Each server offers additional options for how HTTP requests are served.

+The server used by an ASP.NET Core app is configured in app startup code.
 The default server is Kestrel.

 For more information about the different servers and their configuration options, see: